 MMS messages are also subject to file size limitations, which can vary depending on the device and network.
 As a result, if the file size of an MMS message exceeds the limit, it may be automatically compressed or rejected.

-SMS vs MMS: 4 Key Difference
+SMS vs. MMS: 4 Key Differences

 As mentioned earlier, SMS messages are limited to 160 characters.
 MMS messages can contain up to 1,600 characters or more.
 This depends on the device and network.
-MMS is a better option for longer messages that include multimedia content, like images, gifs or videos.
+MMS is a better option for longer messages that include multimedia content, like images, GIFs, or videos. -

-2. How Messages are Sent
+How Messages are Sent

 SMS messages can be sent using a cellular network connection.
-Meanwhile MMS messages require both a cellular network connection and a data connection.
-As a result, MMS messages may not be accessible on all devices or networks.
+Meanwhile, MMS messages require both a cellular network connection and a data connection.
+As a result, MMS messages may not be accessible on all devices or networks. -

-3. Supported Content
+Supported Content

 MMS messages can contain multimedia content such as images, audio, and video.
 SMS messages are limited to text only.
-This makes MMS a better option if your message has more visual content.
+This makes MMS a better option if your message has more visual content. -

-4. Pricing
+Pricing

 MMS messages are typically more expensive to send than SMS messages.